Battle of Bhaktapur

 The Battle of Bhaktapur was the final campaign in the Gorkha conquest of Nepal.
-It took place in Bhaktapur in 1769, and resulted in the victory of the Gorkhali king Prithvi Narayan Shah, giving him control of the entire Kathmandu Valley and adjoining areas.
+It took place in Bhaktapur in 1769 and resulted in the victory of the Gorkhali king Prithvi Narayan Shah, giving him control of the entire Kathmandu Valley and adjoining areas.

 Shah thus established the Shah dynasty in Nepal, and the rule of Newar Mallas came to an end.
 The defeated king of Bhaktapur, Ranajit Malla, was sent into exile in India.

-The blockade
+Blockade

 Bhaktapur (alternative names: Khwopa Desa ख्वप देस, Bhadgaon) was one of the three capital cities in the Malla confederacy of Nepal, the other two being Kathmandu and Lalitpur.
 The eastern boundary of the kingdom of Bhaktapur extended to a distance of five-six days' journey to the east.
 The city contained 12,000 households.

 The Gorkhalis desired the Kathmandu Valley due to its rich culture, trade, industry and agriculture.
 In 1736, the Gorkhali king Nara Bhupal Shah launched an attack on Nuwakot, a border town and fort in the northwest of the valley, and was roundly defeated.
 His son Prithvi Narayan Shah became king in 1742 and resumed the campaign.

-As Shah knew he would not be able to take over the valley by force, he decided to impose an embargo with a view to starve it.
+As Shah knew he would not be able to take the valley by force, he decided to impose an embargo with a view to starve it.
 His forces occupied strategic passes in the surrounding hills, and strangled the vibrant trade between Tibet and India that passed through the valley.
-Blockade runners found with salt or cotton on them were hung on the road.
+Blockade runners found with salt or cotton on them were hanged on the road.

 In 1744, the Gorkhalis took Nuwakot on the trans-Himalayan trade route.
 In 1762 and 1763, they overran Makwanpur and Dhulikhel respectively, surrounding the Kathmandu Valley from the west, south and east.

-In a bid to cause a famine, Shah prevented any grain from passing into the valley, and blockade runners were hung from the trees on the roads.
+In a bid to cause a famine, Shah prevented any grain from passing into the valley, and blockade runners were hanged from the trees on the roads.
 The prolonged siege forced the king of Kathmandu to appeal to the British East India Company for help.
 In August 1767, Captain George Kinloch led a British force towards the valley to rescue its beleaguered inhabitants.
 He reached within 75 km of Kathmandu and captured the forts at Sindhuli and Hariharpur, but was forced to retreat after supplies ran out and his troops mutinied.